lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Then, add the following lines into *input.lammps* for the trajectory visualization and output:
+    Then, add the following lines to *input.lammps* for the trajectory visualization and output:

 ..  code-block:: lammps